regen-donedev/StackOrBolt/README.md

   where the stack size limit exceeds, the removed opponent stones are credited to the player's own vault.
-  Apply a total weight to the difference of all credited conquered opponent stonens in the vault for both players.
+  Apply a total weight to the difference of all credited conquered opponent stones in the vault for both players.
   This could potentially yield to an early winning situation.

 ## Game replay